foz/foz.github.com/ruby-and-rails-notes.md

 Version 2.13 is most stable, in my testing.
 It requires ImageMagick 6.

-Install rmagick on OSX (IM install can take 20m or more on a reasonably fast mac)
+Install rmagick on OSX (be patient, the install can take 20m or more on a reasonably fast mac)

 	$ sudo port install ImageMagick @6.6.1-5_0+q16
 	$ sudo gem install rmagick -v 2.13.1

-Install rmagick on debian
+Install rmagick on debian:

 	$ sudo aptitude install libmagick++9-dev
 	$ sudo gem install rmagick -v 2.13.1